Behodler/behodler2/documentation/Whitepaper.md

 2. **Low Gas AMM**: Wrapping and unwrapping LP tokens can be fairly gas intensive since there are multiple transfers between external contracts as well as state updates occurring.
 Swapping LP tokens is no more expensive than swapping a regular ERC20 token.
 By providing a low cost AMM, traders wishing to exit an LP position for one token such as Eth can perform a simple swap out of their LP on Behodler.
 Behodler therefore offers a generalizable zap function for any DeFi strategy.
 By tokenizing strategies and listing them on Behodler, both users and third party dapps can enter and exit popular DeFi yield strategies, while not expending any more gas than a regular swap.
 Indeed, there is no limit to the customizability of strategies so that even third party compositional dapps can list on Behodler and benefit from receiving immediate liquidity equal in value to the prevailing AVB.

 3. **Pyrotoken stacking**: LP tokens cannot be infinitely composed on Uniswap and Sushiswap but being able to do so may unlock exotic properties that allow fund managers to produce products similar to Balancer.
 Pyrotokens offer a bridge to allow infinite protocol stacking by adding a burnable scaffold between each layer.
 For instance, suppose Behodler lists the popular USDT/USDC LP pair from Sushiswap.
 This will automatically provide PyroUSDT/USDC for minting which, by definition, will have a better return than USDT/USDC.
 Next, a third party dapp stakes USDT/USDC on Sushi's Onsen to receive a yield in Sushi.
 They then tokenize this position, creating ODollar, a tradeable tokenized version of USDT/USDC staked on Onsen which has its Sushi revenue autocompounded regularly.
 We then create an LP token of ODollar and PyroUSDC/USDT and list it on Behodler.
 For simplicity, we refer to this LP token as LP_2.
 Now that LP_2 is tradeable on Behodler, it automatically unlocks PyroLP_2.
-We pair PyroLP_2 with WeiDai on Sushi and from that, create a new LP token, LP_3.
+We pair PyroLP_2 with WeiDAI on Sushi and from that, create a new LP token, LP_3.
 LP_3 is then listed on Behodler which unlocks PyroLP_3.
 This process of stacking yield through the intermediary of Pyrotokens is unlimited and since tradeable tokens on Behodler enjoy the AVB of liquidity, there's a certain volume of trade that each layer will necessarily enjoy due to price drift, ensuring that each layer of Pyrotokens in the stack contributes to the overall yield.
 Pyrotokens therefore play a central role in positioning Behodler as a market for yield instruments on Ethereum.

 # Governance
 Complete explanations for governance and of the broader ecosystem of Behodler (such as Limbo) are beyond the scope of this paper.
 However, to the extent that there are cross cutting issues, these will be touched upon.
 A capped supply, burnable governance token, EYE, exists for Behodler which will continue to grow in prominence as the ecosystem unfolds.